 “Because of the nature of our cooperate world here, we tend to come up with what we call political investors.
 These are persons who will finance the political party through campaigns and so on.
 When it wins, that is the lottery; the bonanza [for them],” he said.

-Mr Winful said this when he took his turn on TV3’s current affairs programme, Hot Issues, to speak on the issue of State funding of political parties on Saturday.
+Mr Winful said this when he took his turn on TV3’s current affairs programme, Hot Issues, to speak on the issue of State funding of political parties.
+The programme will televise this Saturday at 4:00PM on TV3.

 Acting chairman of the New Patriotic Party, Freddy Blay this week admitted there are wealthy people who fund political parties in Ghana, adding “In that case, some people get near power to somehow get their business to go on and we are not happy with that and we think that should change.”